A05annex/SwervePathPlanning/README.md

 We added the `-ah` flag to switch from the default competition field to the **2021 At Home Challenges** field.
 NOTE, for us, the +Y axis is downfield from the driver, and +X is always to the right.
-So our axis mapping is different that what is in the game manual.
+So our axis mapping is different than what is in the game manual.

 ## Path Spline